makeitlabs/authbackend/README.md

 To run w/ gunicorn proxy (and a proxy path):
 `docker run -it  -p 5000:5000   --env AUTHIT_PROXY_PATH=authit authbackend`

+You probably want to create an external persistant volume to hold `makeit.ini` and log/db files.

+`AUTHIT_INI` environmental variable should be set to a path of `makeit.ini` (external volume) note that the `makeit.ini` file must also contain proper paths to database and log files!

 As of this writing - it doesn't do anything to properly setup database or `makeit.ini` files (I think it will run a developer-staging setup as-is).
 This means you need to restore and load databases and `makeit.ini` from backups to work in production

+Add a persistant volume to docker like:
+`docker run --rm -it -v authitdata_devel:/opt/authit`

+Set up a Persistant Volume like:
+`docker volume create authitdata_devel`

+Then inspect persitant volume to find out where it's path is on your filesystem.
+Place the `makeit.ini`, `db` and `logdb` files in the persistent volume

+Modify the `makeit.ini` file to point to the aforemented databases.
+Note that the Persitant Volume will mount to `/opt/makeit` - so make sure that is the "root" of the path you use - i.e. `/opt/makeit/db.sq3`

+Run as below.
+Note that you will need to specify:
+- Port mapping (Gnuicorn and Flask will run as port 5000) - map this to outside the docker
+- You need to specify a `AUTHIT_PROXY_PATH` if you want to run behind a proxy.
+This shall be the base path part of the URL.
+For example, if you wan to run as `http://makeit.com/staging` - then the `AUTHIT_PROXY_PATH` must be `staging`.
+If you do NOT specify an `AUTHIT_PROXY_PATH`, it will run with Flask debugger (instead of Gunicorn - i.e. you cannot proxy) and you will have to just connect to it with the raw port, above.
+- The `AUTHIT_INI` environmental varabile has to be set to the path inside the docker for the `makeit.ini` file.

+If you don't know where to get the database(s) from - use the "restore.py" script with the S3 keys in the `makeit.ini` file to download old backups of them from AWS.

+Debug  example:
+`docker run --rm -it -p 5000:5000 -v authit-devel:/opt/makeit --env=AUTHIT_PROXY_PATH=dev --env=AUTHIT_INI=/opt/makeit/makeit.ini  --entrypoint /bin/bash authbackend`
+This would run as http://node:5000/dev

+Runtime example:
+`docker run --rm -it -p 5000:5000 -v authit-devel:/opt/makeit --env=AUTHIT_PROXY_PATH=dev --env=AUTHIT_INI=/opt/makeit/makeit.ini  authbackend`

+# Non-containerized stuff

 ## Install prerequisites

+See `versions.txt` for known-good package versions

 (As of Ubuntu 20.04.1) Start with only doing the stuff that you NEED to below, and only if you have problems, try depricated or questionable stuff.